MWatty/hike_ireland/README.md

 * Hiking logo in navbar too close to the top in on smaller devices increased margin on top to rectify issue.

+* Label on search bar not fitting screen below 320px created media query to remove label

 #### Issues identified during testing